Decay of the pseudoscalar glueball into vector, axial-vector, scalar and pseudoscalar mesons: Introduction

 The present study of the decay properties of the ground state pseudoscalar glueball (denoted as $\tilde{G}$) is based on the chiral symmetric model of low-energy QCD called the extended Linear Sigma Model (eLSM) \cite{dick}.
 It contains all quark-antiquark mesons with (pseudo)scalar and (axial)vector as well as a scalar and a pseudoscalar glueball and implements the symmetries of the QCD and their breaking.
 The eLSM is interesting for the study the hadron phenomenology.
-It has been already succeeded to study the vacuum properties of glueballs \cite{stani, EshraimG, staniG, EshraimGS, EshraimEG}, baryons \cite{gallas, Olb}, excited mesons \cite{excitedmesons}, hybrids \cite{hybrid}, light mesons \cite{dick, Tawfik} and surprised to has been studied successfully the phenomenology of open and hidden charmed mesons \cite{EshraimC, Eshraimeta}.
+One can see in Ref. \cite{Law-Energy} that the eLSM compatible with chiral perturbation theory for what concerns low-energy pions (most notably, pion-pion scattering).
+In detail, Ref. \cite{dick} achieved a good description of PDG data by a fit to various experimental quantities.
+That fit allowed to fix the parameters of the model, subsequently making other predictions/postdiction.
+Both conventional $\overline{q}q$-states and various non-conventional gluonic mesons were already studied in the eLSM.
+The phenomenology of the light mesons \cite{dick} and excited mesons \cite{excitedmesons} have been nicely described, as well as the properties of the open and hidden charmed mesons \cite{EshraimC, Eshraimeta}.
+As a consequence of dilatation invariance and its anomalous, the scalar glueball appears naturally in the eLSM which allowed to study the vacuum properties of the scalar glueball \cite{stani, staniG}.
+The eLSM has been also applied to the hadronic decays of the pseudoscalar glueball(s) \cite{ EshraimG, EshraimGS, EshraimEG} and the vector glueball \cite{F.julia}.
+As an additional advantage, in Ref.\cite{gallas, Olb, Olb2, lakas}, the eLSM has been successfully applied in the baryonic sector within the so-called mirror assignment which the predictions turn out to be in agreement with the experimental data for pion-nucleon scattering and baryonic decays.
+The eLSM was also employed at a finite temperature \cite{Kovacs, Tawfik} and density \cite{lakas, Heinz}, to describe the chiral phase transition in the medium.
+On the other hand, the inclusion of hybrid mesons was presented in Ref. \cite{hybrid}.

 Within the eLSM \cite{EshraimG}, we have analysed the decay of the ground-state pseudoscalar glueball into scalar and pseudoscalar mesons and found that the channel $KK\pi$ is dominant and the $KK\eta$ and $KK\eta'$ decay modes are sizable.
 Moreover, the hadronic decays of the pseudoscalar glueball into nucleons were computed \cite{EshraimSGN} and into (pseudo)scalar mesons and their first excited state Ref. \cite{EshraimEG}.
 Furthermore, the decay properties of the first excited pseudoscalar glueball have been also studied in Refs. \cite{EshraimGS, EshraimEG}.
 These efforts on the pseudoscalar glueball and its first excitation properties are important in the comprehension of the non-perturbative behaviour of QCD and useful in searching for the pseudoscalar glueball in future experiments.
 Based on that, we are interested in continuing our investigations on the properties of glueballs.